TeamNoComplyGames/pico8Grunt/README.md

 7. run `grunt` to build the code into the cart, or use `grunt watch` to watch the .lua files and automatically build them

-8. Within pico8, navigate to the project, and run `load cart.p8`, and then enter `run`, and the cart should work great!
+8. Within pico8, navigate to the project, and run `load cart.p8`, and then enter `run`, and the cart should work great! **Note:** If you make any art/audio changes to the project, you should run `save cart.p8` before running load again.
+You could lose your changes!

 **If you would like to try the project first, it already has a "Hello world" that you can play with :)**